ixopay/pgc-woocommerce/docker/README.md

+# Docker demo & development environment

-**Warning!** This docker image is dedicated for demo usage, we don't recommended to use it in production.
+**Warning!** This docker image is dedicated for development & demo usage, we don't recommended to use it in production.

 ---

-# USAGE
+## Usage

 To quickly spawn a Woocommerce test shop with a plugin tagged at our github.com repository:

+Clone our plugin repository and run the following command from the plugin root directory:

 ```
  REPOSITORY="https://github.com/ixopay/pgc-woocommerce" \